 So what can I say – we missed out on the canal tour, on parks, and some of the museums – however, we got sort of a tempting foretaste of what Bruges must be and we’ll certainly be back one day for more.

-Since already one day was far too tight for the majestic city of Bruges, you’ll probably won’t make it to one of the city’s strongest suits, the seaside resort of Zeebrugge – only 20 kilometers west from the city center.
+Since already one day was far too tight for the majestic city of Bruges, you’ll probably won’t make it to one of the city’s strongest suits, the seaside resort of Zeebrugge – only 20 kilometers west of the city center.

 However, if you have more days, a trip to the beautiful coast is certainly worth it.